2026-2027 School Year

 Required Materials

-• 2 novels of their choice** (for honors projects)
+- Up to 2 extra novice level novels of their choice (for honors

 Specific assignments and details for honors work will be provided by the teacher.

-Education: Bachelor’s degree in Spanish Secondary Foreign Language Education from Auburn University
+Education: Bachelor of Art Degree in Spanish Education from North Greenville University